piskvorky/smart_open/extending.md

 URI_EXAMPLES = ('xxx://foo/bar', 'zzz://baz/boz')
 """This will appear in the documentation of the the `parse_uri` function."""

+MISSING_DEPS = False
+"""Wrap transport-specific imports in a try/catch and set this to True if any imports are not found.
+Seting MISSING_DEPS to True will cause the library to suggest installing its dependencies with an example pip command.

+If your transport has no external dependencies, you can omit this variable.
+"""

 def parse_uri(uri_as_str):
     """Parse the specified URI into a dict.